Alcohol and Drugs

 Assistance in Overcoming Alcohol and Other Drug Abuse

 For students who seek help for substance abuse problems, complete confidentiality will be observed to the limit of the law.
-Insofar as federal and state statutes and professional ethical standards permit, no professional on the Pepperdine health and counseling staffs will in any way notify the administration of the name of a student who seeks help for a substance abuse problem without prior written permission from that student, and no records will be forwarded to the administration regarding the services or the problem.
+Insofar as federal and state laws and professional ethical standards permit, no staff member at the Pepperdine health and counseling centers will in any way notify the administration of the name of a student who seeks help for a substance abuse problem without prior written permission from that student, and no records will be forwarded to the administration regarding the services or the problem.
 Confidential counseling and treatment are available to students through the Student Health and Counseling Centers or by referral to appropriate agencies off-campus.
 Please contact the Counseling Center at 506-4210 for more information.

 Regulations and Sanctions Regarding Alcohol and Other Drugs